 In 2016, Kristoffersson expanded his rally activities to six events, including WRC round in Sweden.
 In his WRC debut, driving a Škoda Fabia S2000, Johan finished 21st overall and 11th in the RC2 class.
 He came again to Rally Sweden in 2018, finishing 17th in a Škoda Fabia R5.

-In 2019, after leaving World Rallycross Championship, Kristoffersson switches his focus fully on rallying.
-He is driving a Volkswagen Polo GTI R5 in the Swedish Rally Championship and in the WRC2 class of the World Rally Championship.
+In 2019, after leaving World Rallycross Championship, Kristoffersson switches his focus on two different disciplines - rallying and world touring car racing.
+He competed with Volkswagen Polo GTI R5 in the Swedish Rally Championship and selected rounds of the World Rally Championship.